nuuuwan/continuous_area_cartograms/README.md

   <img src="examples/build_from_polygons/output/images/000.png" height="200vh" />
 </p>

-First, construct a **DNC object**, providing the regions (as shapely Polygons) and their corresponding values.
+First, construct a **DCN1985 object**, providing the regions (as shapely Polygons) and their corresponding values.

 Second, call **run** which returns a new polygon, appropriately modified.